arielchen07/City-Builder/deliverables/D1/planning.md

 **Collaboration: (Share your responses to Q8 & Q9 from A1)**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
+We will remind the team about the incoming meeting in our slack channel.
 We expect everyone to let us know beforehand if they won’t be there for a meeting etc. If someone fails to join meetings without justified reasons or fails to complete assigned tasks without informing the team on time, then they should know that it will reflect on their peer reviews and individual marks.

  * How will you address the issue if one person doesn't contribute or is not responsive?

-Attempt to reach out to them and if they still refuse to respond/not fix their behavior then reflect it in peer reviews and bring it up with TAs.
+Attempt to reach out to them and if they still refuse to respond or change their attitude and behaviors, then bring it up with TAs and reflect it in peer reviews.